maxstreitberger/search-engine/docs/command-line.md

 -m , —-max <number>
 ```

-If this option is set to a non zero number, the search engine will only return x amount of items.
-However, if zero is given, you will get all items that the search engine has found.
+If this option is set to zero, you will get all items that the search engine has found.
+Otherwise, the search engine will only return x amount of items.

 <a id="show-help"></a>
 ## Help